pyinvoke/invoke/docs/getting_started.rst

 Invoke encapsulates core program state in a `~invoke.context.Context` object which can be handed to individual tasks.
-It serves as a configuration vector and implements state-aware methods which mirror or wrap the functional parts of the API.
+It serves as a configuration vector and implements state-aware methods mirroring the functional parts of the API.

 Using contexts in your tasks
 ----------------------------

-To gain access to Invoke's context-aware API, make the following changes to the task definition style seen earlier:
+To use Invoke's context-aware API, make the following changes to the task definition style seen earlier:

 * Tell `@task <.task>` that you want your task to be *contextualized* - given a `~invoke.context.Context` object - by saying ``contextualized=True``.